 Don’t miss out – book your place on a guided walking tour of Recoleta cemetery in English.

-One of my intentions for my visit to Buenos Aires was to try to learn tango.
+On my 4 day Buenos Aires itinerary, I was keen to learn tango.
 With a friend from my hostel dorm room, I visited La Catédral Club, recommended by a friend who used to live in the city for its lively tango lessons.

 This atmospheric venue reminded me of Baz Luhrmann’s vision of Moulin Rouge.
 A huge, red, artistically-rendered heart suspended from the wooden vaulted ceiling, symbolised Buenos Aires’s constantly beating passion for this dance.
 Watching the people twirling with their partners, I was seduced by this place before it was our turn to take to the floor.